 This site is dedicated to researching them and their ancestors.

 Those ancestors lived in a region which, although it lies in modern-day Poland and Russia, at that time represented the eastern periphery of the newly-formed German Reich called Prussia.
 They lived in a province called West Prussia, to be exact.
-However, that entire region is often referred to as East Prussia to distinguish it from the western regions of "Germany proper" that were increasingly brought under Prussian influence.
+However, that entire region is often referred to as East Prussia to distinguish it from the western regions of the German Reich that were increasingly brought under Prussian influence.
 So my ancestors can be said to be from both West and East Prussia.
 Confused yet?
 I've provided an overview if you're interested.

 To the right (or below if you're viewing this on a phone), you'll find my great-granddad Karl's »Ahnentafel«… a commonly-used genealogical device which happens to have a German name (it means "Ancestor Table").
 To quote my Aunt Shirley who is an experienced and published genealogical researcher and who also introduced me to this type of table: